MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

     module: 'Module 3 - Implement Data Lifecycle and Records Management'
 ---

-# Lab 3 - Exercise 2 - Implement Retention Labels
+# Lab 3 - Exercise 2 - Implement retention labels

 In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd., based in Sudbury, England.
 The company is focused on adhering to strict compliance and data retention standards, particularly concerning financial records.
 To ensure these records are managed systematically and efficiently, you will implement a file plan that includes creating and applying retention labels for critical documents, such as Value Added Tax (VAT) returns and credit card receipts.
 This will help Contoso Ltd. meet both legal and internal compliance requirements.